LP-Based Algorithms for Scheduling in a Quantum Switch: Throughput Performance as a function of Switch Parameters

 \item \emph{Buffer sizes ($B$).} Near-term quantum repeaters are expected to support a small number of simultaneously stored entangled pairs per link due to hardware constraints such as limited memory qubits and control overhead \cite{wehner2018quantum,van2013repeaters}.
 Experimental platforms currently demonstrate storage of a handful of qubits, with projections toward tens of qubits per node in early deployments.
 Thus, buffer sizes in the range $B \in [5,25]$ appear to be feasible for near-term systems. \end{itemize}

-Figure~\ref{fig:Algorithm I} shows the numerical results for Algorithm I and Figure~\ref{fig:Algorithm II} shows the corresponding results for Algorithm II.
-The following observations can be made from the figures. \begin{itemize} \item For any fixed $(\lambda,\mu)$, $\Gamma_{\mathrm{coh}}$ increases rapidly with $B$ and saturates after a modest buffer size.
-The same holds for $\Gamma_{\mathrm{coh}}'$ as well.
-This is consistent with the theory in Section~\ref{sec: achievable}. \item $\Gamma_{\mathrm{coh}}$ seems to improve more than $\Gamma_{\mathrm{coh}}'$ for larger values of $\lambda.$ However, for moderate values of $\lambda$ expected in the very near term, Algorithm II may achieve nearly the same throughput as Algorithm I, but with much lower complexity. \end{itemize}
+Figure~\ref{fig:Algorithm I} shows the numerical results for our algorithm.
+The following observation can be made from the figures. for any fixed $(\lambda,\mu)$, $\Gamma_{\mathrm{coh}}$ increases rapidly with $B$ and saturates after a modest buffer size.
+This is consistent with the theory in Section~\ref{sec: achievable}.